daronphang/programming-resources/cloud-computing/AWS/migration/snow-family.md

 These devices offer different capacity points, and most include built-in computing capabilities.
 AWS owns and manages the Snow Family devices and integrates with AWS security, monitoring, storage management, and computing capabilities.

+Both AWS Snowcone and Snowball Edge are ruggedized i.e. durable.
+They are portable and can provide compute power in locations with harsh conditions.

 Challenges faced during migration:

 - Limited connectivity/stability